-The seeds will germinate easily if they are fresh.
+Fresh seeds are easy to germinate.
 Use small containers that have drainage holes, such as seedling starter trays.
 A well-draining soil is necessary, such as cactus soil.
 You may make your own mix with 1 part quality potting soil and 1 part perlite (fine- or medium-grade perlite, not coarse-grade) or coarse horticultural sand.
-Or use 1 part coir fiber to 2 parts perlite or coarse sand.
+Or use 1 part coco fiber to 2 parts perlite or coarse sand.

 Fill each container, place 1 or 2 seeds on top, and sprinkle a very thin layer of soil on top - just enough to barely cover the seeds, because the seeds need light to germinate.
 Add water until the soil is evenly moist (but not soggy).

 Until the seeds sprout, ensure that the surface soil does not dry out.
 If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack for some fresh air to enter.
 You may need to drip a few drops of water over them each day or 2.

 The seeds germinate well between 65-77 degrees F (18-25°C) during the day (a little cooler at night is ok).
 I have no information about how they will sprout outside that temperature range.
 I suggest placing a minimum/maximum thermometer near the pots.

 Keep the pots in bright light away from direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 Many of the seeds should sprout within 4 weeks, but allow up to 8 weeks for any slow ones.
 Continue keeping the surface soil moist until the seedlings have their second set of leaves - then you may let the surface dry out between waterings.